 Writing for kids and adults: how two very different genres share the same heart

-A woman and child by the sea — two worlds, one heart. | Photo by Gytis Bukauskas on Unsplash
+A woman and child by the sea — two worlds, one heart. | Photo by Unsplash

 People are often surprised when they learn that I write both children’s picture books and contemporary romance novels.

 The surprise itself is revealing.
 While we’ve made progress — romance is no longer whispered about in hushed tones — there’s still a faint hesitation when someone writes both for children and about adult desire.
+(I can picture people wondering how someone writing about orgasms and sex can also create something fun and innovative for kids.)

 But that hesitation misunderstands both genres.
 Children need stories that help them name their feelings; adults need stories that help them express their desires.
 The same emotional honesty powers both.